Revisiting Jurgen Klopp’s first 10 signings as Liverpool manager

 It’s easy to forget that Karius was regarded as a highly-rated prospect when he joined Liverpool from Mainz 05 in 2016.

 But the goalkeeper made a series of high-profile mistakes, most notably in their 2018 Champions League final defeat to Real Madrid.
 He didn’t play for the club since and spent his final few years out on loan.

 Now this is where things start to improve…

-But more importantly he’s also a really great guy.
+But more importantly, he’s also a really great guy.

 “In a world of big transfer fees, to sign a player like Joel Matip on a free transfer is incredible,” Klopp said in September 2019.
 “It was maybe one of the best pieces of business we did in the last few years.”

-Klavan proved himself to be a solid if unspectacular centre-back during his two year spell on Merseyside, making 53 appearances in all competitions.
+Klavan proved himself to be a solid if unspectacular centre-back during his two-year spell on Merseyside, making 53 appearances in all competitions.

 Virgil van Dijk’s arrival in January 2018 saw the Estonia international fall down the pecking order, and he joined Serie A Cagliari in search of regular first-team football.